 #11 Reward your dog with fun

-If you want to help your dog get in shape you need to stimulate them physically and mentally too.
-On many occasions, just a simple walk or playing with your furry friend would be enough to make them stop begging for food.
+If you want to help your dog get into shape you need to stimulate them physically and mentally.
+On many occasions, just a simple walk or playing with your furry friend would be enough to distract them from begging for food.

-Instead of offering too many treats as a reward, it’s better to introduce as many as possible non-food rewards.
-Simply head-scratching, belly rubs, or a round of fetch might be enough reward for a happy dog.
+Instead of offering too many treats as a reward, it’s better to introduce as many non-food rewards as possible.
+Simply head-scratching, belly rubs, some kind words, or a round of fetch might be enough of a reward for a happy dog.

-It’s okay to use high-protein treats sometimes, but if you need them for everyday training then low-calorie raw vegetables are a better option.
+It’s okay to use high-protein treats sometimes, but if you need them for everyday training then low-calorie raw vegetables (that are pet-safe) are a better option.

 #12 Use slow-feeders or interactive food puzzles

-One way you can slow down your dog while eating is to add water to dry kibbles.
+One way you can slow your dog’s eating is to add water to their dry kibble.
 But, once you realize that dogs are opportunistic eaters you might consider including food toys in your feeding arsenal.

-There are many products on the market today you can use to help your dog feel fuller faster.
-Slow feeding bowls are designed in a challenging and enjoyable way that will help slow down your dog’s eating and stimulate them mentally at the same time (as well).
+There are many products on the market today that you can use to help your dog feel fuller, faster.
+Slow-feeding bowls are designed in a challenging and enjoyable way that will help slow your dog’s eating and stimulate them mentally at the same time.

 Creating food puzzles for your canine companion to solve could be great exercise too.

-Spreading food onto the floor is always a popular way that will make your pet look for his food.
+Spreading food onto the floor is always a popular way to get your dog to be more active while looking for their food.

-You can easily incorporate all those methods in your feeding routine to slow down an obese dog while eating.
+You can easily incorporate all of the above methods into your feeding routine to slow an obese dog’s eating.

 #13 Rule out medical problems that could contribute to dog weight gain